Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # Option 2: Extended engine configuration object with advanced options for model# selection, turn limiting, environment variables, and custom stepsengine: # AI engine identifier: 'claude' (Claude Code), 'codex' (OpenAI Codex CLI), # 'copilot' (GitHub Copilot CLI), or 'custom' (user-defined GitHub Actions steps) id: "claude"

-# Optional version of the AI engine action (e.g., 'beta', 'stable').
-Has sensible # defaults and can typically be omitted. # (optional) version: "example-value"
+# Optional version of the AI engine action (e.g., 'beta', 'stable', 20).
+Has # sensible defaults and can typically be omitted.
+Numeric values are automatically # converted to strings at runtime. # (optional) version: null

 # Optional specific LLM model to use (e.g., 'claude-3-5-sonnet-20241022', # 'gpt-4').
 Has sensible defaults and can typically be omitted. # (optional) model: "example-value"

 # Maximum number of chat iterations per run.
 Helps prevent runaway loops and # control costs.
-Has sensible defaults and can typically be omitted. # (optional) max-turns: 1
+Has sensible defaults and can typically be omitted.
+Note: Only # supported by the claude engine. # (optional) max-turns: 1

 # Agent job concurrency configuration.
 Defaults to single job per engine across # all workflows (group: 'gh-aw-{engine-id}').
 Supports full GitHub Actions # concurrency syntax. # (optional) # This field supports multiple formats (oneOf):